 5. Simply drag and drop any music you want into your iPhone'libarary.
 Be sure to drag music into iPhone/iPod's library instead of the iTunes library.

 6. As we are not loading the computer's local iTunes library,but the libarary iPhone/iPod is connected to, we need to find the music manualy so we can add it to our iPhone/iPod.
 In case of Mac OS X, go to User > Music > iTunes Music.
 For Windows machines: My Documents > Music > iTunes > iTunes Music.

 7.When you are done, be sure to safely disconnect your devices.
 Finally, we need to point the computer back to its original iTunes library.
 Hold "Option" (Mac) or "Shift" (Windows) and double click on iTunes icon to choose iTunes library.

 8. Point to the iTunes Music folder on their computer (Inside the Music folder on both Mac and PC).

-Getting the New Music Back Onto Your Main Computer
+Tips: Getting the New Music Back Onto Your Main Computer

 iTunes won't let you take the music off your iPhone/iPod, so we're going to have to use third party software. iSkysoft TunesOver for Mac is an ultimate transfer software application to transfer files between your Mac and any iOS device.
 It enables you to transfer songs, movies, TV shows, playlist, photos from and to your Mac.
 In addition, it's able to copy DVD movies to iPhone, iPad, and iPod.